-- There is a maximum of 14 clubs allowed in a player’s bag during play.
+- A maximum of 14 clubs are allowed in a player’s bag during play.

 - A player must tee up their ball behind the tee markers.

 - Unplayable lies cause a one-stroke penalty.

 - In competitive play, seeking advice from an opponent is not allowed.

 - There is a limit on the time you are allowed to look for a lost ball.

 - When playing in a competitive manner, the person whose ball is farthest from the hole shall hit first.

 - If a tee shot is thought to have been hit out of bounds, a provisional ball may be played.

 - Do not take your turn until you are sure that the group in front is out of reach of your shot.

 - At the end of the round, shake hands with the competitors and congratulate the winner.